Sharp isoperimetric comparison on non-collapsed spaces with lower Ricci bounds: The distance function from isoperimetric sets

 Notice that we do not need to rely on the full regularity theory for isoperimetric sets on Riemannian manifolds.
-For the sake of the proof it is sufficient to know that the \emph{measure theoretic} boundary of the isoperimetric set is closed, which follows from uniform local density estimates.
+For the sake of the proof it is sufficient to know that the \emph{measure theoretic} boundary of the isoperimetric set is closed, which follows from the local density estimates obtained in \cite{AntonelliPasqualettoPozzetta21} (see also the previous \cite{KinnunenKorteLorentShan} for the case of local perimeter minimizers without volume constraints).

 \begin{proof} The proof will be divided into two steps.
 In the first one we are going to prove the weaker adimensional bounds